 \subsection{Criteria for Host Associations}

 The probability of chance coincidence (\Pcc) metric is used for determining the confidence of a particular host association~\citep{Bloom2002}.
-This metric decreases (i.e., results in a higher likelihood that the \ac{GRB} is correctly associated with a particular host) with decreasing optical magnitude of the potential host and decreasing angular offset of the \ac{GRB}.
-We use the \Pcc criteria of \cite{Fong2022} to broadly categorize \acp{GRB} in the catalog based on host association confidence: a ``Gold Sample'' with $\Pcc \leq 0.02$, a ``Silver Sample'' with $0.02 < \Pcc \leq 0.10$, and a ``Bronze Samples'' with $0.10 < \Pcc \leq 0.20$.
+This metric decreases (i.e., results in a higher likelihood that the \ac{GRB} is correctly associated with a particular host) with decreasing optical magnitude of the potential host and decreasing angular offset of the \ac{GRB}, which leads to a higher confidence in host association for \acp{GRB} in close proximity to higher-mass galaxies.
+We use the \Pcc criteria of \cite{Fong2022} to broadly categorize \acp{GRB} in the catalog based on host association confidence: a ``Gold Sample'' with $\Pcc \leq 0.02$, a ``Silver Sample'' with $0.02 < \Pcc \leq 0.10$, and a ``Bronze Sample'' with $0.10 < \Pcc \leq 0.20$.

 In this work, our full sample considers the \NHost hosts observed in $\geq 3$ photometric bands with $\Pcc \leq 0.20$.
-We also present results using three subsets of this sample based on their redshift uncertainty and/or \Pcc: a subset of hosts with spectroscopic redshifts (and therefore negligible redshift uncertainty, \NHostSpec hosts), the subset of hosts with $P_{cc} \leq 0.02$ (Gold Sample, \NHostGold hosts), and the subset of hosts in the Gold Sample that also have spectroscopic redshifts (\NHostSpecGold hosts).
-Note that in our main analysis we include GRB170817, which falls under the Gold Sample and has a spectroscopic redshift, and do not include long-duration GRB060614 and GRB211211A, hence the slight differences in the number of hosts in our subsamples compared to \cite{Nugent2022} (see their Figure 1).
+We also present results using three subsets of this sample based on their redshift uncertainty and/or \Pcc: a subset of hosts with spectroscopic redshifts (and therefore negligible redshift uncertainty; \NHostSpec hosts), a subset of hosts with $P_{cc} \leq 0.02$ (Gold Sample; \NHostGold hosts), and a subset of hosts in the Gold Sample that also have spectroscopic redshifts (\NHostSpecGold hosts).
+Note that in our main analysis we include GRB170817, which falls under the Gold Sample and has a spectroscopic redshift, and do not include long-duration GRB060614 and GRB211211A; hence the slight differences in the number of hosts in our subsamples compared to \citealt{Nugent2022}; see their Figure 1.
 We comment on completeness and potential biases from excluding certain \ac{GRB} hosts from our sample in Section~\ref{sec:discussion}.